bensonbenson/package-tracker/README.md

 ## WIP

-This is a WIP project; in its current state, it's perfectly usable for personal, everyday package tracking!
+This is a WIP project, so while it's perfectly usable there might be weird bugs and issues.

 ## How to get started